kokovidis/portfolio_temp/Coursework/Electives/E-government/readme.md

 * State

-For Thematic categorization we concluded into a signle attribute and 12 main categories, based on categorization of other countries such as the UK, Sweden and the US.
-Partial examples are: Public order, Justice, Education, Transportation, Economy.
+Where for the Thematic categorization we concluded into a single attribute with 12 possible values.
+We based the attributes on examples of other countries such as the UK, Sweden and the US.
+Partial examples are the: Public order, Justice, Education, Transportation, Economy.

-For Legal form we have collected all the possible legal form that a public body in Greece can have (21 types).
+For the Legal Form we have collected all the possible legal form that a public body in Greece can have (21 types).
 These include the legal bodies of public law, charities, SCE, Limited Companies, SA and others.